Lost Money in Tingo Group, Inc - GuruFocus.com

-Shares of Tingo Group, Inc. dropped over 56% on June 6, 2023, after a Hindenburg report alleged the company has “completely fabricated financials” and has lied about numerous business partnerships and products.
-Gibbs Law Group is investigating a potential Tingo+Group%2C+Inc.+Securities+Class+Action+Lawsuit on behalf of shareholders who lost money in Tingo Group (NASDAQ: TIO).
+Gibbs Law Group announces that a class+action+lawsuit has been filed on behalf of Tingo Group, Inc. (NASDAQ: TIO) investors who acquired shares between March 31, 2023 through June 6, 2023.
+Shares of Tingo Group dropped over 56% on June 6, 2023, after a Hindenburg report alleged the company has “completely fabricated financials” and has lied about numerous business partnerships and products.
+Gibbs Law Group encourages Tingo Group investors to contact us to discuss their legal rights and options.

 What Should Tingo Group Investors Do?